rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/queue/queue.md

 #### Definition:
-- Queue is a **FIFO**, first-in first-out abstract data type / abstract data structure.
+- Queue is a **FIFO**, first-in first-out abstract data type.
 This means that, first element that is added will always be the first to be removed.

 - Queues are handy when you need to maintain the order of your elements to process later.